jpgraham/ScoresheetStats/README.md

-# Scoresheet-Stats
+# Scoresheet Stats
-These project is designed to pull MLB player game logs from fangraphs.com and create a daily email report.
+This project is designed to pull MLB player game logs from fangraphs.com and create a daily email report.
 The report contains stats for a predetermined set of players for the current week.
 The schedule is desinged around a typical Scoresheet schedule of Monday - Sunday.
 # Getting Started
 All code in run in R which can be found here:
 ```